Christian Patterson

-Christian Patterson (born 1972) is an American photographer known for his books and exhibitions Sound Affects, Redheaded Peckerwood, Bottom of the Lake, and Gong Co.
+Christian Patterson (born 1972) is an American interdisciplinary artist working primarily with photography, books, and installation.
+He is known for his books and exhibitions Sound Affects, Redheaded Peckerwood, Bottom of the Lake, and Gong Co.
 Redheaded Peckerwood was awarded the Rencontres d'Arles Author Book Award in 2012, a Guggenheim Fellowship in 2013, and the Vevey International Photography Award in 2015.

 Early life

 Patterson was born in Fond du Lac, Wisconsin, USA.